EduardGomezEscandell/Text-Compression-Huffman/README.md

 - Each characters' code is its adress in the tree.
 - More frequent characters are higher up in the tree, therefore have shorter codes.

 In ASCII each letter takes 8 bits.
 Once encoded, the most frequent characters take 4 bits while the least ones take 27.
 Note that most of the latter will be control characters that seldom, if ever, appear.
+This amounts can be reduced if we only build the tree with the subset of characters present in the file.

 ## Features
 The program can:
-- Encode a text and store it together with the tree
+- Encode a text and store it together with the tree.
-- Reads the encoded file and recover the original text
+- Reads the encoded file and recover the original text.
 - Store tree and data separately, and recover it later.

 ## Results
 Here is the result of running the test:
 ```
-~/HuffmanCoding$ cd test
-~/HuffmanCoding/test$ sh test.sh
-Successfully encoded ~/HuffmanCoding/test/testdata/humanrights.txt
+Successfully encoded /home/eduard/Code/HuffmanCoding/test/testdata/humanrights.txt
-Successfully decoded ~/HuffmanCoding/test/humanrights.huf
+Successfully decoded /home/eduard/Code/HuffmanCoding/test/humanrights.huf

 Difference between original and encoded-decoded (blank if none, ok):

-The original weights:   12557 bytes
+The original weights:   11253 bytes
-The compressed weights:  7287 bytes
+The compressed weights:  6264 bytes
-This represents a 41% reduction
+This represents a 44% reduction

+Results files removed
 ```
 We can see how there is no difference between the original and the reconstructed version.
-We also see that the compressed version wheights a 59% of the original for this case in particular.
-Due to the overhead of storing the tree, efficiency improves for larger files.
+We also see that the compressed version wheights a 56% of the original for this case in particular.

 ## How to use
 First clone the repository and, on linux, run `sh build.sh`.
 On windows you're on your own but it is a small project so it shouldn't be difficult.